Background pattern

 This medication does not require special storage conditions.

-Medications should not be disposed of through drains or in the trash.
-Dispose of the containers and themedications that you no longer need at the SIGREcollection point at the pharmacy.
-If in doubt, ask yourpharmacist how to dispose of the containers and the medications that you no longer need.
-By doing so, you will help protect the environment.
+Medications should not be disposed of through wastewater or household waste.
+Deposit the packaging and any unused medication in the SIGRE collection point at the pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and any unused medication.
+This will help protect the environment.

-6. Contents of the packaging and additional information
+6. Package contents and additional information

 Composition of Brotmin

-• The active principle is hydrochloride of metformin.
+• The active ingredient is metformin hydrochloride.

-- The other components are cellulose, microcrystalline, sodium croscarmellose, povidone, magnesium stearate.
+• The other components are microcrystalline cellulose, sodium croscarmellose, povidone, magnesium stearate.

 Film coating: